Destion/Draughts/README.md

 ####Controller

 #####CommunicatoinsController
-This controller controls all the communicatoins between the Raspberry Pi and the FPGA.
+This controller controls all the communications between the Raspberry Pi and the FPGA.

 #####GameController
 This controller controls the gamestate, checks if moves are legal and checks if the game is won or lost after a move is made.